-We are pleased to present to you the proposed Fiscal Year 2023-24 Operating and Capital Budget for the City of Sebastopol.
+We are pleased to present to you the adopted Fiscal Year 2023-24 Operating and Capital Budget for the City of Sebastopol.
 The City's Operating and Capital Budget is a policy document which sets the financial course for the City of Sebastopol and defines the service priorities provided to the community.
-The draft budget document provides a comprehensive overview of City proposed services and projects for the fiscal year that begins July 1st.
+The adopted budget document provides a comprehensive overview of City services and projects for the fiscal year that begins July 1st.
 The budget identifies the City's organizational structure and staffing, includes program descriptions and recent accomplishments, provides an overview of the City's financial condition, and summarizes budget priorities and issues.
-In accordance with the direction of the City Council, the proposed budget represents an annual spending plan that balances services provided to the community within the limits of available resources.
-This year, as will be explained, the available resources are particularly limited; therefore, this budget does not include funding to launch new programs at this time.
+In accordance with the direction of the City Council, the adopted budget represents an annual spending plan that balances services are particularly limited; therefore, this budget does not include funding to launch new programs at this time.
 However, critical needs are discussed in the budget with a full picture of our revenues and obligations.

-This budget transmittal letter introduces the Fiscal Year 2023-24 proposed budget; describes the financial environment in which it was prepared; and provides a summary description of significant issues that are expected to have a direct financial impact on the FY 2023-24 budget.
+This budget transmittal letter introduces the Fiscal Year 2023-24 adopted budget; describes the financial environment in which it was prepared; and provides a summary description of significant issues that are expected to have a direct financial impact on the FY 2023-24 budget.

-This budget assumes no increase in number of allocated positions.
-The City's current staffing is listed below: Permanent - 49 (the proposed budget includes freezing of 2 of these positions)

-Part Time - 3

-Consultant - 2
+This adopted budget included 1 newly added FTE to the allocated positions.
+The City's current staffing is listed below: Permanent - 51 (the adopted budget includes freezing of 1 position) Part Time - 3 Consultant - 2